Easy Pistachio Bread – A Tasty Holiday Treat

 Notes

 - For years, I made this bread with 3 pudding mixes.
-However, over time, cake mixes have decreased in size from 18.25-ounces to 15.25-ounces, and then later to 13.25-oz.
-For some readers, using 3 pudding mixes to the smaller cake mixes has caused their loaves to sink in the middle.
-I did additional testing with the both sizes of smaller cake mixes, and using 2 pudding mixes yields the most consistent results now.
-If you have had success with 3 mixes, feel free to continue using 3.
-But for the most reliable results, 2 boxes works very well and still provides plenty of pistachio flavor.
+However, over time, cake mixes have decreased in size.
+I've done additional testing with the smaller cake mixes, and using 2 pudding mixes yields the most consistent results now.

 - This bread makes a really fun, inexpensive, edible gift.
 Think teachers, neighbors, friends, coworkers, etc. (Obviously, just don't give it to anyone with a nut allergy in their household).
 You can bake these in foil loaf pans, either full-size or mini-size, wrap with cellophane and a pretty bow or fun gift tag, and deliver Christmas cheer!